kaust-rccl/hpo-with-ray/deepspeed/README.md

 > Note: Cost ratio is based on total GPU time consumed to find the best configuration (e.g., `Ray GPU-minutes / Manual GPU-minutes`).

+> Note: ⚠️  Do not run multiple experiments simultaneously in parallel.
+This may cause job failures.